This FAQ describes our Ratings system and how to use it to decide the grade at which you enter tournaments. Related information can be found at:

 Yes.
 All players are welcome to enter tournaments at their strength, rounded to the nearest whole number.
 This includes entering tournaments at dan grades.

 You are encouraged to enter tournaments at a grade equal to your strength rounded to the nearest integer.
-If you have not been given an official BGA grade reflecting your current strength, it should either be because you have not met one of the criteria for awarding BGA dan certificates, or because the BGA Council has not met since you did attain these criteria.
+If you have not been given an official grade reflecting your current strength, it should either be because you have not met one of the criteria for awarding one of our dan certificates, or because Council has not met since you did attain these criteria.

-However, if you suspect that you might have been overlooked, please contact the BGA Secretary and we will review your case.
+However, if you suspect that you might have been overlooked, please contact our Secretary and we will review your case.

 Just like everyone else, dan players have their ups and downs.
 One could be playing below par temporarily for all the usual reasons.
 We recommend that you enter tournaments at a grade equal to your strength rounded to the nearest integer.

-There is a list of dan diplomas awarded by the BGA.
+We also have a list of dan diplomas awarded by us.

 You only appear on the list if you have played in a rated tournament within the last 24 months.